Naum Shtarkman: Career

-Born in Zhytomyr, Shtarkman was a student of Konstantin Igumnov at the Moscow Conservatory.
-Shtarkman was awarded a 5th prize at the V International Chopin Piano Competition and, most notably, attained the Bronze Medal at the inaugural edition of the Tchaikovsky Competition.
-He had previously won the 1st place at Vianna da Motta International Music Competition.
-For several decades his concert career was restricted to the Soviet scene.
+Born in Zhytomyr, Shtarkman won 5th prize at the V International Chopin Piano Competition (1955), 1st prize at the Vianna da Motta International Music Competition in Lisbon (1957) and, most notably, the Bronze Medal at the inaugural edition of the Tchaikovsky Competition (1958).
+For several decades, his concert career was restricted to the Soviet scene.

-Shtarkman was a professor at the Gnessin State Musical College and the Moscow Conservatory.

-The first concert with an orchestra, Mendelssohn concerto, he has played at age 11.
-Incredibly quickly, a year later, he gave a solo concert at the Great Hall of the Conservatory, a program which consisted of works by Bach, Beethoven, Chopin, Schumann, Liszt.
+Shtarkman played a Mendelssohn piano concerto with an orchestra at the age of 11.
+A year later, he gave a solo recital at the Great Hall of the Moscow Conservatory, a program which consisted of works by Bach, Beethoven, Chopin, Schumann and Liszt.
 In 1944 he began studying at the Moscow Conservatory in the class of the great pianist and teacher Konstantin Igumnov.

-He graduated from the Tchaikovsky Moscow Conservatory in 1949, under the instruction of Konstantin Igumnov (Igumnov died in 1948, but Naum Shtarkman refused to finish training with another teacher, and was preparing for graduation without a formal mentor, informal consultation with Sviatoslav Richter).
+Igumnov died in 1948 and Shtarkman refused to complete his training with another teacher, so he prepared for graduation without a formal mentor, consulting informally with Sviatoslav Richter.
+He graduated in 1949.

+Arrest
-In the 1950s he participated in various international competitions, becoming, in particular, the first winner of the International Piano Competition, named Vianna da Motta (Lisbon, 1957) and received the third prize of the First International Tchaikovsky Competition (1958).
-However, shortly thereafter, Shtarkman was arrested and convicted under Article 121 of the Criminal Code of the RSFSR (homosexuality).
-He was arrested in Kharkov, hours before he was scheduled to perform at a factory, as a special performance.

-Despite the brevity of the incarceration (8 years), this has totally shattered his concert career: for years Shtarkman was allowed only to perform in the far off provinces or in the secondary concert halls.
-The arrest had also become an impediment to educational activities of Shtarkman: from 1969 he freelanced unofficially at the Gnessin State Musical College and only in 1987 became a professor at the Moscow Conservatory.
-After that he began to perform in many countries around the world.
+Shortly after receiving the third prize of the First International Tchaikovsky Competition (1958), Shtarkman was arrested and convicted under Article 121 (homosexuality) of the Criminal Code of the RSFSR.
+He was arrested in Kharkiv, hours before he was scheduled to perform at a factory, as a special performance.
+The incarceration, which lasted eight years, shattered his concert career: for years afterwards Shtarkman was allowed only to perform in the far-off provinces or in secondary concert halls.
+The arrest had also become an impediment to educational activities for Shtarkman: from 1969 he freelanced unofficially at the Gnessin State Musical College and only in 1987 became a professor at the Moscow Conservatory.
+After that, he began to perform in many countries around the world.

-Since 1993, Shtarkman was the permanent chairman of the jury of the International Competition of Pianists named after Igumnov, ongoing in Lipetsk.
+In 1993, Shtarkman became permanent chairman of the jury for the Igumnov International Competition for Young Pianists, ongoing in Lipetsk.
 He died in Moscow.